openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 > **NOTE**:
 > - The device `/dev/ion` needs to be shared to be able to use ion buffers among the plugin, `hddldaemon` and the kernel.
 > - Since separate inference tasks share the same HDDL service communication interface (the service creates mutexes and a socket file in `/var/tmp`), `/var/tmp` needs to be mounted and shared among them.

+> **NOTE**:
+> * The device `/dev/ion` needs to be shared to be able to use ion buffers among the plugin, `hddldaemon` and the kernel.
+> * Since separate inference tasks share the same HDDL service communication interface (the service creates mutexes and a socket file in `/var/tmp`), `/var/tmp` needs to be mounted and shared among them.

+> **NOTE**:
+> The device `/dev/ion` needs to be shared to be able to use ion buffers among the plugin, `hddldaemon` and the kernel.
+> Since separate inference tasks share the same HDDL service communication interface (the service creates mutexes and a socket file in `/var/tmp`), `/var/tmp` needs to be mounted and shared among them.

+> **NOTE**:
+> 1. The device `/dev/ion` needs to be shared to be able to use ion buffers among the plugin, `hddldaemon` and the kernel.
+> 2. Since separate inference tasks share the same HDDL service communication interface (the service creates mutexes and a socket file in `/var/tmp`), `/var/tmp` needs to be mounted and shared among them.

 **If the ion driver is not enabled**